 By Andreas Theophanous

-Andreas Theophanous is professor of economics and public policy, the president of the Cyprus Center for European and International Affairs and head of the department of politics and governance at the University of Nicosia.
+Andreas Theophanous is Professor of Political Economy and President of the Center for European and International Affairs of the University of Nicosia